-As is recognized by any experienced appellate practitioner, the prime difficulty for an appellant is not to demonstrate error.
-Rather, the most difficult hurdle is to establish that the error compels reversal.
-The purpose of this article is to assist defense counsel in persuading an appellate court that either precedent or the equities of a particular case require that a remedy be given to the defendant.
+As is recognized by any experienced appellate practitioner, the main obstacle in winning an appeal is not to demonstrate error, but to establish the error compels reversal.
+The purpose of this article is to assist appellate counsel in persuading an appellate court that either precedent or basic fairness require that reversal of a conviction or sentence.

 This article has a dual focus.
-First, an attempt has been made to set forth the applicable standards of prejudice as they exist today.
-Second, and more importantly, the article also contains some thoughts as to how these standards may be satisfied.
-With respect to this second aspect of the article, I have also included a discussion suggesting how incumbent upon defense counsel to raise and exhaust any federal issue which will allow for the filing of a federal petition for writ of habeas corpus.
+First, an attempt has been made to set forth the applicable standards of prejudice.
+Second, the article also contains some thoughts as to how these standards may be satisfied.
+With respect to this second aspect of the article, I have also included a discussion suggesting how "routine" state law error may be successfully categorized as federal constitutional error.
+Given the reluctance of most California state courts to find reversible error, it is incumbent upon appellate counsel to raise and exhaust any federal issue which will allow for the filing of a federal petition for writ of habeas corpus.